temporalio/temporal-learning/docs/tutorials/infrastructure/binary/index.md

 ## Creating and Registering System Services

-Because you installed Temporal directly from binaries, it will not automatically run in the background, and you need to run it manually from the command line.
-To avoid this, you'll set up your own background services.
+Because you installed Temporal directly from binaries, you need to run it manually from the command line.
+To run them automatically, you'll need to set up your own background services.

 To do this, you’ll create *unit* files that can be used by your server’s *init* system.
 On nearly all modern Linux distros, the init system is called **Systemd**, and you can interact with it by using the `systemctl` command.